Poison IvyView More Before & Afters

 That hike in the woods or gardening clean-up can hold hidden dangers in the underbrush.
 Poison ivy and other toxic plants can rub against your skin or tag along on your clothing and cause a red, itchy rash if you touch the oils left behind.

 Some people are more sensitive than others to the toxic oil these plants produce.
 The resulting itchy rash and blisters can be uncomfortable.
 Scratching the areas may lead to infection or worsening of the condition if the poison ivy is under your fingernails or still on your body.

 It’s important you seek care if you’ve been exposed and are feeling uncomfortable symptoms not helped by home care.

-If you’ve had a brush with the poisonous saps produced by Mother Nature in poison ivy and other toxic plants, you may see a red blistery rash within 12 to 48 hours.
+What is Poison Ivy?If you’ve had a brush with the poisonous saps produced by Mother Nature in poison ivy and other toxic plants, you may see a red blistery rash within 12 to 48 hours.
 These rashes can last weeks depending on how severe they are.

 Most people are allergic to the toxic oil these plants produce.
 The oil called urushiol also lingers on shoes, garden gloves, and clothing, so it’s important to carefully wash these items so you don’t infect others or reinfect yourself.